 (Mail Appeal in the subject line)

 to purchase an email package and start communicating with your friend or loved one quickly and easily from your couch.
 All emails are electronically screened for inappropriate content and may be further screened by staff.
 If you wish to be notified of rejected messages or photos, you must check the corresponding box during account registration on the Access Corrections website.
-See mail rejection appeal above for information on how to appeal the decision to reject a message.
-No refund will issue for rejected messages.
+See mail rejection appeal above for information on how to appeal.
+No refund will be issued for rejected messages.

-- You can now also send photos thru the same messaging system as emails, Access Corrections.
-These photos remain on the inmates account for viewing and are not printed.
+.
+These photos remain on the inmate's account for viewing and are not printed.
 All photos are screened by staff for compliance with jail policy and rules.
 Any inappropriate photos will be rejected with no refund and may result in suspension or revocation of your electronic messaging and/or photo privileges.
-See mail rejection appeal above for information on how to appeal the decision to reject a message.
+See mail rejection appeal above for information on how to appeal.

-Bonds posted at the jail shall be in the inmate/defendants name and any monies returned by the court at the conclusion of the case will be returned to the defendant.
+Bonds posted at the jail shall be in the inmate/defendant's name and any money returned by the court at the conclusion of the case will be returned to the defendant.
 If someone wishes to post bond and keep the funds in their name, the bond must be paid at the court during court hours.

-– A bonding company may be used to post a bond for a defendant.
-Consult your local yellow pages for lists of bonding companies.
+A bonding company may be used to post a bond for a defendant.
+Consult your local yellow pages or Google for lists of bonding companies.
 The jail in no way endorses any particular bond company and does not participate in the contract between a defendant and the bonding company.